scroll-tech/scaffold-eth-2-scroll/README.md

 ## Documentation

-Visit [docs](https://docs.scaffoldeth.io) to learn how to start building with Scaffold-ETH 2 which forked by Scaffold-Scroll.
+Visit the Scaffold-Eth [docs](https://docs.scaffoldeth.io) to learn how to start building with by Scaffold-Scroll, a fork of Scaffold-Eth-2.

 To know more about its features, check out [website](https://scaffoldeth.io).